Pictured: Claire Desjardins, The Longest Kiss, Acrylic on canvas, 60" x 30", 2017

 Project SPACE in our Trian Yards location is so proud to open with new works by Crystal Beshara.

 "From verdant hillsides to barren windswept cliffs, my newest works weave imagery between the real and the mystic - where tales of past and present collide like waves crashing against jagged rock.
 This show features both oils and watercolours as recalled by memories and experiences from my travels exploring the boundaries between realism and expressionism."
 (Crystal Beshara, 2017)

-Jumping off from film noir and Rod Serling's The Twilight Zone, Toronto artist Kelly Grace explores film narratives, nostalgia, and person memory in her newest work.
+inspired by film noir and Rod Serling's The Twilight Zone, Toronto artist Kelly Grace explores film narratives, nostalgia, and person memory in her newest work.
 Between Light and Shadow will encompass much larger pieces than Grace's past body of work, as well as paintings done in vintage cigarette tins, and works on paper.
+J

 Marney McDiarmid: Big Dreams I Jeannie Pappas: Manifestation